-There are, as far as we have determined in this proof-of-concept paper, nine planetary boundaries.
-On condition that these are not transgressed for too long, humanity appears to have freedom to manoeuvre in the pursuit of long-term social and economic development within the stability domain provided by the observed resilience of the Earth System in the Holocene.
+There are, as far as we have determined in this proofof-concept paper, nine planetary boundaries.
+On condition that these are not transgressed for too long, humanity appears to have freedom to maneuver in the pursuit of long-term social and economic development within the stability domain provided by the observed resilience of the Earth System in the Holocene.
+Fig. 5.
+Simulated global surface temperature changes as a result of converting the tropical forest basins of the Amazon, Africa, and the Indian archipelago from rainforest to bare ground.
+In this simulation, changes in the tropical forest vegetation cover of the Amazon cause widespread temperature changes in the region, but also significant tele-connections to other parts of the world, including western Europe and central Asia.
+This simulation was performed by the CCM3 climate model, coupled to the IBIS land surface / ecosystem model (Snyder et al. 2004a,b).

 A planetary boundaries framework provides a new challenge for Earth System science and may have profound impacts on environmental governance from local to global scales.
 Many knowledge gaps remain, however, to implement a planetary boundaries framework.
 As indicated for several boundaries, they present a spatial variability and a patchiness both in terms of impacts (of transgressing a boundary level) and in terms of feedback mechanisms, which may require a widened approach combining both global and regional boundary estimates.
 Moreover, we are only able to quantify three with some confidence.
 Four are tentative suggestions, some of them only our best guesses based on the current state of knowledge.
 Transgressing one boundary may, furthermore, seriously threaten the ability to stay within safe levels for other boundaries.
 This means that no boundary can be transgressed for long periods without jeopardizing the safe operating space for humanity.
-Humanity thus needs to become an active steward of all planetary boundaries - the nine identified in this paper and others that may be identified in the future - in order to avoid risk of disastrous long-term social and environmental disruption.
+Humanity thus needs to become an active steward of all planetary boundaries-the nine identified in this paper and others that may be identified in the future-in order to avoid risk of disastrous long-term social and environmental disruption.